miguelmoravec/miguelmoravec.github.io/content/en/blog/how_to_climate_policy.md

 ![Change-making](/grad_protest.jpg)

-Having competency is some of these skills is essential – and by the way helps make the world a better place!
+Having competency is some of these skills is essential – the best employees to make the world a better place are those with practice!

 If you cannot articulate how you personally have strived to win big change in your community, you will have a hard time making it into policy world.